TITLE 68: PROFESSIONS AND OCCUPATIONS

 CHAPTER VII: DEPARTMENT OF FINANCIAL AND PROFESSIONAL REGULATION

 PART 1200 ILLINOIS CERTIFIED SHORTHAND REPORTERS ACT OF 1984

 Section 1200.30 Examinations

-a) The examination for certification as a certified shorthand reporter shall be administered by the Department or its designated testing service.
+a) The examination for certification as a certified shorthand reporter shall be administered by the Division or its designated testing service.

 1) Written Knowledge Examination.
 The written examination is given to determine the applicant's competency and ability: